When you buy new homeschool curriculum, how do you know what you should buy?

 - I see it when the entire family, except me, memorizes the entire soundtrack of Something Rotten, Hamilton, or any other Broadway musical known to my husband (which is all of them).

-- I see it in the hours the kids wile away caring for the Alpine and Nubian goats, the barnyard chickens, the kitties, and the great pyr, learning about how to care for animals, learning what animals need, learning to process chickens, feed them, deal with stubborn horned animals, barking, territorial large guardian animals (though fluffy, also annoying), and cannibalistic chickens (also, I love eating chicken, but is there a grosser animal out there?
+- I see it in the hours the kids while away caring for the Alpine and Nubian goats, the barnyard chickens, the kitties, and the great pyr, learning about how to care for animals, learning what animals need, learning to process chickens, feed them, deal with stubborn horned animals, barking, territorial large guardian animals (though fluffy, also annoying), and cannibalistic chickens (also, I love eating chicken, but is there a grosser animal out there?
 I don’t think so).

 - I see it in unfinished NaNoWriMo novellas written every November.

 - I see it in long discussions about politics, discrimination, black lives matter, abortion, human life, women’s rights, patriarchy, democracy, war, responsibilities toward families fleeing countries, masking, anti-masking, vaccinations, media exploitation, inflation, communism, consumerism, tax evasion, insurrection, political power-mongering that serves me and political power-mongering that doesn’t.
-And the power of a listening, non-violent communicating ear, an empathetic heart and a will to pursue peace over being right.
+And the power of a listening, non-violent communicating ear, an empathetic heart, and a will to pursue peace over being right.

 - I see it in writing contest submissions or weekly published blog posts by the girls when we travel or when they want to make their way through Julia Child’s recipes.